Kaimodo/screeps-ts-KarateSnoopy-tut-2021-conversion/README.md

 - EP-07: had to change the memoryInit() again.
 I hope now its working.
 Added 2 more Console Commands: setMem(number) To set new Memory version on the Fly | getMem() To get the actual Memory version
 - EP-08 End: The clearing memory is working Properly, had a look at it the last 2 Episodes.
+- EP-09 End: i decided to restructure the Folders a bit to get an better overview.
+The Main Roommanager -Methods are in Roommanager.
+The Sub-Methods in the Lib.

 ### Helper